 4. Regular Pet Checks

-Inspect pets often, especially:
+Inspect pets frequently:

 - Behind the ears